Something’s wrong in the neighborhood.

 It’s like when Gwyneth Paltrow was recommending 15k… um.. lady accessories.
 No one cares that Gwyneth is a successful actress that’s made lots of money.
 When she crossed over to giving lifestyle advice that people couldn’t relate to, that’s when people started getting upset.
 Frankly, they were right to point out the ridiculousness of it.

 Facing your Audience

-If you produce a blog, you have the right to produce the content you want and for the people you want to speak to.
-If people are calling you out on your content because they can’t relate to it, you need to take a step back and ask, “why did you started getting into finance blogging?”
+If you produce a blog, you have the right to produce the content you want and for the people, you want to speak to.
+However, if people are calling you out on your content because they can’t relate to it, you need to take a step back and ask, “why did you start getting into finance blogging?”
 Was it because you wanted to be a web celebrity and bump elbows with other web celebrities on Twitter and forums?
 Was it because you wanted to make money?
 Or was it to actually help people?
 Do you know your audience?
 Who are you speaking to?